 If you are sitting exams, your school will receive a printed copy of the Student Exam Guide to give to you at the start of Term 4.

-An electronic copy of last year’s 2022 Student Exam Guide is available for reference.
+An electronic copy of the 2024 Student Exam Guide is available for reference.
 The Exam Guide covers the essential information you need to prepare for your end-of-year exams and assessments.
-It includes new Tips for staying CALM during exams.

 Previous Exam Papers